AndrewJBateman/ionic-angular-authUser/README.md

 # :zap: Ionic Angular Authentication

 * Ionic app to authenticate users so they can access and post messages to a chat board.
 * Another great tutorial from [Simon Grimm 'Building an Ionic Firebase Chat with Authentication'](https://www.youtube.com/watch?v=xNleEVG9_yA&t=94s).
-UPdated to latest Angular and Firebase (compat) versions.
+Updated to latest Angular and Firebase (compat) versions.
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/ionic-angular-authUser?style=plastic)